 Study group management

 3.1 The study group chairmen perform the duties required of them within their study groups or within joint coordination activities.
+Study group chairmen shall be responsible for the establishment of an appropriate structure for the distribution of work and the selection of an appropriate team of working party chairmen and should take into account the advice provided by the members of the study group as well as the proven competence, both technical and managerial, of the candidates.

 3.2 Appointment of chairmen and vice-chairmen shall be primarily based upon demonstrated competence both in technical content of the study group concerned and in the management skills required.
 Those appointed should be active in the field of the study group concerned and committed to the work of the study group.
 Other considerations, including incumbency, shall be secondary.